H&M Tapped Barbie Ferreira For Its David Bowie-Inspired Studio Campaign

 From the looks of it, H&M has been busy in quarantine.
-In August, the Swedish fashion brand announced a collaboration with Beirut-based designer Sandra Mansour, followed by a sustainable partnership with Italian fashion house Giuliva Heritage and a fall fashion collection made using organic and recycled materials.
-On Thursday, came the big finale: H&M fall ‘20 Studio collection.
-If you aren’t familiar, H&M releases two Studio collections a year — one in the fall and another in the spring — each of which includes the brand’s most quality and fashion-forward offerings of the season.
+In August, the Swedish fashion brand announced a collaboration with Beirut-based designer Sandra Mansour, followed by a sustainable partnership with Italian fashion house Giuliva Heritage and a autumn fashion collection made using organic and recycled materials.
+On Thursday, came the big finale: H&M AW20 Studio collection.
+If you aren’t familiar, H&M releases two Studio collections a year — one in the autumn and another in the spring — each of which includes the brand’s most quality and fashion-forward offerings of the season.
 And despite their busy schedule, no boxes were left unchecked for this latest release.

 Advertisement